realworldocaml/book/en/04-lists-options-and-patterns.md

 - : int option = None
 ```

+_(yminsky: I'd like to avoid using quotes as a way o saying "not literally".
+I think we can reword and avoid the need for quotes, or in this case,
+I think just dropping them would be fine.)_

 Pattern ordering can be an issue, but a more important concern is that pure
 wildcard patterns match anything, making it easier to forget "important" cases.
 When a pattern matching is compiled, OCaml performs an exhaustiveness check,
 printing a warning if it is not exhaustive, along with an example of a missing
 pattern.

+_(yminsky: I wonder if somewhere it would make sense to list in
+bulleted form, what the three static checks you get with match
+statements: inexhaustive matches, impossible cases, useless cases.
+Seems like a nice trio to describe in one unit.
+That said, not sure
+how to fit it into the present flow.)_

 ```ocaml
 # let inexhaustive_third l =